-The study will include an ecological assessment and hydrological and hydraulic analyses.
-Stormwater management planning and the development of a Resiliency Action Plan will be accompanied by community and stakeholder engagement.
+The study included an ecological assessment and hydrological and hydraulic analyses.
+Stormwater management planning and the development of a Resiliency Action Plan were accompanied by community and stakeholder engagement.

 The Three Es

-Extensive engagement with area landowners and stakeholders is required for the success of the study.
-Please watch this page for future engagement opportunities.
+Extensive engagement with area landowners and stakeholders was required for the success of the study.

 Project engagement timelines

 - Phase 1 (Collecting data) - Summer 2021